 4. Winning Fonts and Colours

-When choosing your colours, don’t go overboard with a lot of different options.
-A good idea is to choose colours that match your brand, for example, the colours in your logo.
-Always use a white background, as this will allow your content and images to stand out much better than if you were to use a coloured background.
+When choosing your colours, don’t go overboard.
+Choose colours that match your brand palette, for example, the colours in your logo.
+Always use a white background, as this will allow your content and images to stand out much better than if you were to use a colourful background.

 5. Tell a Story

 Storytelling, as a UX designer, is one of your most valuable assets.
-Users follow content better when it tells a story, so make sure your website flows like one.
+Users follow content better when it conveys a story, so make sure your website flows like one.
 Let people know who your business is and where you’ve come from - and importantly - how you can add value to their lives.

-To continue the story of your business, give your page a personal feel by adding your team on there.
+To continue the story of your business, give your page a personal feel by adding your team.
 People like to see a friendly face.
-Give a little description of their job role followed by their work email address.
-As a business owner, having a contact page converts users into potential customers for your business.
+Their name, role, and a snippet of info accompanying a headshot will more than suffice.

 A huge part of UX comes down to how your site works on mobile.
-If your website isn’t optimised for mobile use, you could be running into a whole host of problems when new users come to your website.
+If your website isn’t optimised for mobile use, you're losing potential customers; it's as simple as that.

 When designing your website, you need to check that the elements that make up your site are scalable and adaptable to a mobile layout.
 It’s a good idea, before you decide on a layout for your site, to design it around mobile use as the majority of your users will come through this type of device.

-If you want to learn more about UX and how to get your website to become the high-performing lead generation machine it needs to be, book a FREE Marketing Assessment with a member of our team, or delve a little deeper into the subject by downloading our guide to Growth-Driven Design.
+If you want to learn more about UX and how to transform your website into the high-performing lead generation machine it needs to be, book a FREE Marketing Assessment with a member of our team, or delve a little deeper into the subject by downloading our guide to Growth-Driven Design.